The government is already cutting our care.

-- They're laying off staff, including workers at Victoria General Hospital.
+- laying off staff, including workers at Victoria General Hospital

-- They've announced plans to reduce physiotherapy and occupational therapy services in hospitals, cut lactation consultation services at Health Sciences Centre, and closed the Victoria General Hospital’s Intensive Care Unit and Mature Women's Health Centre.
+- cutting physiotherapy and occupational therapy services in hospitals, lactation consultation services at Health Sciences Centre, and closing the Victoria General Hospital’s Intensive Care Unit and Mature Women's Centre.

-- They're increasing service user fees and talking about privatizing things like MRIs, and air ambulances.
+- hiking service user fees and talking about privatizing MRIs and air ambulances.

 - Health care aides, who help patients and elderly Manitobans with day-to-day living;

-- Maintenance workers, who keep our hospitals and care homes running;
+- Maintenance workers, who keep our hospitals and care homes going;

-- Dietary aides, who prepare healthy meals for patients;
+- Dietary staff, who prepare and serve healthy meals for patients;

 - Laundry workers, who ensure hospital linens and uniforms are clean and safe; and